2 Nautical Days in Nice

 Begin your second day in Nice with a travel experience that’s sure to rouse your senses.
 Head to Molinard perfume boutique to craft your perfect scent during a hands-on perfume making workshop.
 Throughout the class, you’ll learn how master mixologists combine different bases, fragrances, and essential oils to make sweet-smelling concoctions before putting your skills to the test!
 At Molinard, you’re in the best hands, as these master perfumers have been creating renowned fragrances in the French Riviera since 1849!

 Once you’re seated at the perfume creation station, you’ll receive a brief lesson from an expert instructor about the typical composition of perfumes combining top, heart, and base notes.
-From there, it’s up to you to sample the different ingredients commonly used to make top-shelf scents and determine which are your favorite from the catalog of over ninety vials on the rotating turntable!
-Experiment with blending your favorite notes to find a combination that hits it right on the nose, and once you’re satisfied your perfumer will craft the exact measurements comprising your signature scent.
+From there, it’s up to you to sample the different ingredients commonly used to make top-shelf scents and determine which are your favorite from the catalog of over 90 vials on the rotating turntable!
+Experiment with blending your favorite notes to find a combination that hits it right on the nose, and once you’re satisfied your perfumer will denote the exact measurements comprising your signature scent.
 Follow the quantities provided to mix your own perfume like the pros, and soon you’ll have 50 mL of a scent uniquely your own to take home in a vial!

 It’s no secret that scents are tightly coupled with memory, so what better reminder of your time in Nice than a custom perfume that’ll evoke glimpses of your travels every time you wear it!
 You don’t have to worry about flying back with this souvenir either — the vial is well under the 100 mL liquid limit you’ll find at the Nice airport!